How best to protect and organise your flavours

 Grab yourself a wine cooler and keep them at a near perfect temperature of 18 degrees (64 F).
 You can pick one up for $100, so they’re worth the expense when your inventory is over 100 or so.
 This way, they should last at least a few years.
 True, an extreme solution, but this is how I store all my flavours.
 IMHO, most fridges are a tad too cold.

 An Esky – cooler can work well too.
 An Esky, with or without ice, depending on temp extremes is suitable too.
-I’ve used one numerous times when temps get close to 30 deg.
+I’ve used one numerous times when temps get above 30 deg.
 (86 F).
 I simply put some flat plastic ice mats in the bottom, place an old rag or thin piece of wood on top, and place 2 nail polish racks inside and keep the lid closed.
 Mine is the Willow 25 ltr version.

 See our post on Steeping and Storing e-liquids.